-Then vs Than?
+Then vs. than, how to choose the right word?
 The English language is full of words that look and sound really alike but actually have very different meanings.
 The words “then” and “than” are only one example: even though they differ by a single letter, they can’t be used to replace each other in a sentence.
-Many people confuse than vs then but the difference between the two is pretty straightforward.
+Many people confuse than vs. then but the difference between the two is pretty straightforward.

 - THEN is an adverb that is used to situate events in time, and an adjective that means, “being so at the time”.